ElectricSail/AprilNav/README.md

 ## Project History

-AprilTags were developed by Professor Edwin Olson of the University of Michigan.
+AprilTags was developed by Professor Edwin Olson of the University of Michigan.
 His Java implementation is available on this web site: http://april.eecs.umich.edu.